Sedatyf/Email_checker/README.md

 ## Requirements

+### Distribution

+This script works only on Linux.
+It was easier to install and deploy docker on Linux rather than Windows.

 ### Credentials and config.env

 You'll need an api key from VirusTotal in order to scan your file.
 You have to create an account in VirusTotal and then specify your key in the ``dotenv`` file as precised below.